Should You Declaw Your Cat? No! Reasons Why It’s So Bad For Them

 Instead of subjecting your precious furball to physical and emotional scars for the rest of its life, you can opt for several alternatives to declawing.

-Vinyl nail caps are commercially available from various pet supply sellers.
-They are cheap, easy to place and prevent the kitty from leaving scratch marks.
+Vinyl nail caps are cheap, easy to place, and prevent the kitty from leaving scratch marks.
+They’re basically just little nibs that you put over each claw on your kitty.
 However, they will also prevent your pet from exercising, grooming its nails and scent-marking with its paws properly.

 If one scratching post isn’t enough to keep your pet occupied, opt for investing in more.
 Some cat trees offer scratching surfaces.
 And some toys like the Bergan Turbo Scratcher come with scratching pads too.
 The more cat-related furniture your fluffy pal has, the less temptation it will get to ruin your own furniture pieces.